The Ultimate In Birding Tours

 SOLOMON ISLANDS BIRDING TOUR: DETAILED ITINERARY

-Solomon Islands: First Day Our tour begins today at Honiara, the capital of the Solomon Islands, situated on the island of Guadalcanal.
+Solomon Islands: Day 1 Our tour begins today at Honiara, the capital of the Solomon Islands, situated on the island of Guadalcanal.

-Owing to endless flight schedule changes in the Solomons, we can never predict the order in which the islands will be visited, other than the fact we start and end the tour at Honiara on Guadalcanal, where the sole international airport is situated.
-The islands we will be visiting are described below and the amount of time we spend on each will be sufficient, or more than sufficient as we must always build in a considerable ‘safety margin’ on Solomons Islands tours to avoid the risk of being forced to miss out an island, or have far too little time on one, owing to unexpected flight schedule changes.
+Solomon Islands: Days 2-28 Owing to endless flight schedule changes in the Solomons, we can never predict the order in which the islands will be visited, other than the fact we start and end the tour at Honiara on Guadalcanal, where the sole international airport is situated.
+The islands we will be visiting are described below, and the amount of time we spend on each will be sufficient, or more than sufficient, as we must always build in a considerable ‘safety margin’ on Solomons Islands tours to avoid the risk of being forced to miss out an island, or have far too little time on one, owing to unexpected flight schedule changes.

 GUADALCANAL